jonp-h/TillerQuest/README.md

 **This project uses Typescript**

-- Types should be defined as interfaces
+- Types should be defined as interfaces, to enable inheritance
-- Types specific to a component or page should be kept in that page
+- Types specific to a component or page should be kept inside that file
 - Types required in multiple components should be kept in an interfaces.ts file in the closest \_components folder
 - _Any_ should rarely be used